m2x07/easy-arch-install/README.md

 + `%wheel ALL=(ALL:ALL) ALL`<br>

 ## Installing a bootloader (GRUB)
-We will be installing GRUB for this one<br>
+We will be installing GRUB for this guide<br>
 If you wish to use any other bootloader, refer to the respective documentations.<br>
 ```bash
 grub-install --target=x86_64-efi --bootloader-id="Arch Linux" --efi-directory=/boot/efi --recheck